python/devguide/documenting.rst

 Which version of Python documentation should be translated?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Concensus is to work on current stable, you can then propagate your translation from a branch to another using `pomerge
+Consensus is to work on current stable, you can then propagate your translation from a branch to another using `pomerge
 <https://pypi.org/p/pomerge>`__.